 PSGR is collaborating with the police to free girls in brothels.
 The recent tourism boom and proliferation of lodges and hotels has increased the number of brothels across Malawi.
 Nigerian syndicates have taken advantage and have opened secret brothels especially in the Capital Lilongwe, where they recruit girls, groom them before trafficking them to South Africa and other European countries.

 In 2019, PSGR collaborated with Equality Now (www.equalitynow.org) to produce a joint report on sex trafficking in Malawi as part of the Universal Periodic Review for Malawi.
 The recommendations can be found on

 PSGR is progressively engaging in efforts aimed to fight child marriages.
 Malawi is one of the countries with highest rates of child marriages.
 Studies indicate that 50% of girls below the age of 18 are either married or in union.

 With funds from Royal Norwegian Embassy through NGO Gender Coordination Network, we give children of Blantyre Rural North the opportunity to celebrate the International Day of the African Child which falls on 16 June every year.
 Every year, PSGR takes it as an opportunity during this event, to campaign against child marriages, child trafficking, child prostitution, child sex tourism and many other issues affecting children today.

-PSGR has Peer Educators (PEs) who usually visit sex workers to document their voices about prostitution.
-Most sex workers indicate that selling sex is dehumanizing and demeaning.
+PSGR has Peer Educators (PEs) who usually visit prostituted girls and women to document their voices about prostitution.
+Most prostituted girls and women indicate that prostitution is dehumanizing and demeaning.
 They are subjected to various forms of violence and some are even killed in line of their duty.
 Majority are willing to withdraw, given an opportunity for something else.